-But this is fairly routine compared to a town I lived in a few years ago.
-If the weather was warm, my neighbour would come home from work, strip down to her underwear, and go and stand in the garden with a cup of tea or a glass of wine to unwind.
-Another neighbour whose back garden I could see from my house used to have friends round every Friday, and in the summer they would frequently all end up naked sitting on her decking as they watched the stars.
+But this is fairly tame compared to a town I lived in a few years ago.
+If the weather was warm, my neighbour would come home from work, strip down to her knickers, and go and stand in the garden with a cup of tea or a glass of wine to unwind as she chatted to me over the fence.
+Another neighbour whose back garden I could see from my house used to have friends round every Friday, and in the summer they would frequently all end up naked sitting on her patio as they watched the stars.
 It was common to see people getting changed in front of open windows, and you would occasionally spot someone putting the bins out or getting something from their car in whatever they were - or weren't - wearing at the time.

 These were both suburban semi-rural towns, and I can guarantee that if you asked these people if they considered themselves "nudists" or "naturists" the answer would be a definite "NO!".
 But what it does show is that public acceptance of casual nudity is a lot higher than we are often led to believe.
 If nudity just happens then no-one cares.
 It's only when someone asks them about it that they remember they are supposed to disapprove and get all 'offended'.

 It is the age-old discussion... are you a naturist or a nudist?
 Do they mean the same thing?
 Why does it matter anyway what you call yourself so long as you are not trying to offend anyone, because everyone knows what you mean?